-Long before the fictional Carrie Bradshaw began dispensing advice to single, young women, there was the real thing: Helen Gurley Brown.
-Her book, Sex and the Single Girl, published in 1962, earned her a national reputation as that woman who spoke so candidly about work and romance.
-She talked frankly about careers, financial security, style, and sex—particularly sex.
+Long before the fictional Carrie Bradshaw began dispensing advice to single young women, there was the real thing: Helen Gurley Brown.
+Her book Sex and the Single Girl, published in 1962, earned her a national reputation as a woman who spoke candidly about work and romance.
+She talked frankly about careers, financial security, style, and sex — particularly sex.
 Having worked in advertising agencies for years, she knew sex would sell books (or anything else).
 But she also wrote about sex because she believed it played a part in every other facet of a woman’s life.
-It could determine her style, her job, and her future—which is why someone needed to start talking openly about sex.
+It could determine her style, her job, and her future — which is why someone needed to start talking openly about sex.
 Helen Gurley Brown was that woman.

 She drew a lot of criticism for writing about sex without shame or subtlety.
 But she was also attacked for urging women to form a stronger sense of independence in relationships and to embrace their own ambitions.

-Writer Joan Didion met Ms. Brown during a 1965 book tour promoting her new title, Sex And The Office.
-In her article, Ms. Didion captured the atmosphere of nervous inquiry, speculation, and judgment that accompanied the earliest days of the sexual revolution.
+Writer Joan Didion met Gurley Brown, who was on her 1965 book tour promoting her new title, Sex and the Office.
+In the Post article, Didion captures the atmosphere of nervous inquiry, speculation, and judgment that accompanied the earliest days of the sexual revolution.

 Bosses Make Lousy Lovers

 by Joan Didion

 “Here’s why I’m on the beeper, Ron,” said the telephone voice on the all-night radio show.
 It was a woman’s voice, and in it were hints of both the Midwest and hysteria.
 “I just want to say that this Sex for the Secretary creature—whatever her name is—certainly isn’t contributing anything to the morals in this country.
 It’s pathetic.
 Statistics show.”

 “It’s Sex and the Office, honey,” said the disc jockey.
 “That’s the title.
 By Helen Gurley Brown.
 Statistics show what?”